taggedzi/smilecms/docs/frontend.md

 ## Next Steps

-1. Populate `templates/` with semantic `<template>` elements for:
-   - Site header / navigation
-   - Hero section + home sections
-   - Tile variants (gallery, article, audio)
-   - Footer
-2. Flesh out `renderer.js` to fetch manifests, clone templates, and inject content.
-3. Add responsive menu interactions and audio control styling.
+1. Build additional templates or variants as the content model evolves (e.g., video tiles, spotlight sections).
+2. Extend `renderer.js` filters to support pagination or more complex rules when multiple manifest pages exist.
+3. Add progressive enhancement hooks (intersection observers, smooth theme transitions) as needed.

 The CSS files already include design tokens and base component styles, so subsequent work can focus on wiring data into templates while keeping accessibility and responsiveness intact.